-'Solo 401(k) Plan' is explained in detail and with examples in the Retirement edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Solo 401(k) Plan' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Solo 401(k) plans function much as their standard 401(k) plan cousins do, but display some important differences.
 These retirement savings plan vehicles for the self employed are also called One Participant 401(k)s, Self Employed 401(k)s, Individual 401(k)s, and Uni-Ks.

 These particular 401(k)s provide business owners and spouses who do not have any employees beyond themselves with the ability to be a part of a 401(k) type of tax deferred plan.
 The plans are fairly new.
 Congress unveiled them as part of their 2001 Economic Growth and Tax Relief Reconciliation Act.
 At the time, these became the first specially tailored employer sponsored retirement plans intended for the self employed.
 Before their introduction, these self employed persons could only rely on such plans as IRAs, Keogh Plans, or Profit Sharing Plans.

 These Solo 401(k)s possess practically identical requirements and rules as do the normal 401(k) plans.
 There are two important exceptions to this.
 The owner and the business do not find themselves governed by the expensive and complicated requirements of the ERISA Employee Retirement Income Security Act.
 Besides this, the company is not permitted to employ additional employees who are full time workers contributing 1,000 hours or more each year to the business.